AGORA (Access to Global Online Research in Agriculture)

 To REGISTER with the AGORA programme kindly click here.

 Click on Access Content on the AGORA home page.
-To search full-text inside AGORA, you can use Summon - AGORA’s Google-like search engine.
+To search full-text inside AGORA, you can also use Summon** - AGORA’s Google-like search engine.
 Depending on how vague specific your search is, you’ll be linked directly to scores of resources that match your keywords.
 You will be reminded to Login to AGORA to access full-text and more content.

 Some results may be restricted according to country and institution (check your access to the content by clicking on the ‘check access’ tab).

 Through Forums on Open Data and Open Science - being promoted at the international level by FAO - stakeholders and target groups can enhance their skills and capacities concerning use of AGORA and the International Information System for the Agricultural Science and Technology (AGRIS), to access to and make best use of online, peer‐reviewed literature in agriculture and related sectors.